TonyZYT2000/WorkLog/Yutong Zhang.md

 # Simulation Environment

+## Week 8, 5/30 - 6/5

+- Robot arm hierarchy.

 ## Week 7, 5/23 - 5/29

+- Reduce warnings and debug for potential errors.
+- Make the code compatible on Linux.

 ## Week 6, 5/16 - 5/22

-- Null (busy week for midterms and homework)
+- Nothing :-\( \(busy week for midterms and homework\).

 ## Week 5, 5/9 - 5/15